Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Male flowers have a short bell shape, usually have no petals, and can make up to 60-70% of the total flowers on a plant, depending on climate, cultivar, and season.
 The plant seems to use this ratio to conserve energy when conditions for fruiting are marginal.
 Intermediate flowers are sometimes fertile and usually need cross-pollination from another plant.

-Bisexual flowers are showy, trumpet shaped, with ruffled petals, about 2" long, often double, produced over a long period, usually orange-red, lacking fragrance, and produce fruit when pollinated.
+Bisexual flowers are showy, trumpet shaped, with ruffled petals, about 2" (5cm) long, often double, usually orange-red, and lacking fragrance.
+They are produced over a long period, and develop fruit when pollinated.
 Some ornamental cultivars produce no fruit but have large flowers available in many colors, including white.

 Male flowers and any other unpollinated flowers will typically drop off after bloom.
 Other reasons for flower drop can be cold temperature, drought, insect infestation or root fungal disease.